triazo/immersive_scaler/Readme.md

   arms.
 This works outside of the range zero to one, but will probably look weird.

+  This is the first option to tweak if you don't like how your avatar looks.

 - **Arm Thickness**: When making the arms longer (or shorter), this determines how much the other axis should be scaled to match the length increase.
 A value of 1 will keep arm proportions exactly,